 She was the first place prize recipient in poetry competitions for both the Atlanta Writer’s Club and the Emory Poetry Council at Emory University and has been a finalist for the Arts & Letters Poetry Prize.
 She was also a finalist for the Saluda River Poetry Prize for the State of South Carolina.
 Her poem, “Electric Mail” was a finalist in the William Faulkner Wisdom Competition; she was also a winner in the Artists Embassy International Dancing Poetry contest where she read her poem, “Pinned,” as part of the annual performance in San Francisco.

 Her ekphrastic work on Philip C. Curtis was selected for a limited edition chapbook anthology collaboration between the Phoenix Museum of Art and Four Chambers Press; she also won the 2015 ekphrastic poetry competition at the Toledo Museum of Art where her work was on view with the Claude Monet collection.
 Her poetry and photography series on abandoned buildings in the Atlanta suburbs was featured in Deep South Magazine.

-She is also co-editing a tribute issue of Limp Wrist for Dolly Parton's 75th birthday in January 2021.
+She recently co-edited a tribute issue of Limp Wrist for Dolly Parton's 75th birthday in January 2021.

 A freelance writer, editor, and guest lecturer, her interviews have recently appeared in The AWP Writer’s Chronicle and Poetry International.
+Her essay "12/12/12" was also featured in the December 2020 issue of Ecotheo Review.
 She has also been a guest blogger at Best American Poetry where she wrote about technology poetry and her studies with James Dickey.